Close Cookies Panel Button

 • We will tell you if there is a risk to your privacy because of a data breach.

-Only researchers who have completed special training can access All of Us participant data.
-Those researchers may work for universities, medical centers, or nonprofits.
-Everyone who uses All of Us data for research has to follow the same privacy and security rules.
+Only approved researchers can access All of Us participant data.
+The researchers may be from anywhere in the world.
+They may work for organizations such as universities, medical centers, nonprofits, or commercial companies.
+Everyone who uses All of Us data for research has to follow the same rules.
 They must agree to protect the privacy of participants.
-We require researchers to describe their research projects and how they will use the data.
+We require researchers to describe their research projects and how they will use the data on researchallofus.org and allofus.nih.gov.
 We share descriptions of all research underway.

 All of Us is designed to protect the security of our participants’ data.
 There are laws that help prevent your DNA information from being used against you, but there is always a chance it could happen.